fedecolombina/image_similarity_model/README.md

   - `preprocessing.py`: Script for loading and preprocessing the data.
   - `model.py`: Script defining the model architecture.
 - `dataset/`: Contains example images used for computing similarity between two shapes.
-- `models/`: Directory where trained models are saved.
 - `notebooks/`: Contains a Jupyter notebook that can be used to train the model on GPUs, e.g. using [Google Colab](https://colab.research.google.com/).

 ## Requirements